If you’re thinking of bundling your phone and broadband plans, compare service providers with our customer satisfaction ratings.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Telstra is the single largest provider of internet services across Australia.
-The telco giant offers home broadband using a combination of ADSL2+, HFC cable and NBN fibre connections, depending on the location of your home …– Read more
+Telstra is the single biggest provider of internet services in Australia, but does that mean you’re getting the best value for money?
+The telco giant offers home broadband using a combination of ADSL2+, HFC cable …– Read more

 Phone and Internet Bundles compared - June 17th